The ICUMT 2019 is hosted this time by Hotel Royal Marine, Dún Laoghaire,

 take a trip on Dublin’s beautiful living bay and enjoy the city from a truly

-beautiful landscaped gardens are the ideal place to go for a walk and rest and
+landscaped gardens are the ideal place to go for a walk and rest and take in the

 - National Maritime Museum of Ireland – This museum is